 OPD Training Unit

 Sgt.
-David Powell, Training Unit Supervisor
+J. D. Winkler, Training Unit Supervisor

 The Training Unit coordinates, develops and conducts training programs for the police department.
 This includes recruit and in-service training.
 The Training Unit conducts training in the areas of firearms, physical fitness, self-defense, officer survival, interpersonal skills, legal issues and current topics.